On the gauge action of a Leavitt path algebra: Drawbacks of the conventional definition

 \begin{dr} The natural translation of the crossed product of $C^*$-algebras to a purely algebraic setting must be made carefully. \end{dr} We recall the definition of the crossed product of $C^*$-algebras.
 Assume that $A$ and $B$ are $C^*$-algebras and $G$ a compact abelian group with actions $\mu\colon G\to\aut(A)$ and $\nu\colon G\to\aut(B)$.
 Consider next the action $\lambda\colon G\to \aut(A\otimes B)$ defined by $\lambda(g)(a\otimes b)=\mu(g)(a)\otimes \nu(g^{-1})(b)$.
 Define now the {\em crossed product} $A\otimes_G B$ as the fixed point algebra under the action $\lambda$.

 The gauge action of a graph $C^*$-algebra has been successfully applied to certain interesting constructions in \cite{Bates} and \cite{Kunijan}.
 Take two row-finite graphs $E$ and $F$ and define its product $E\times F:=(E^0\times F^0,E^1\times F^1,r,s)$ where $s(f,g)=(s(f),s(g))$ and $r(f,g)=(r(f),r(g))$ for any $(f,g)\in E^1\times F^1$.
 Though this is not the usual definition of the product of two graphs, this notion is interesting for us since it allows to describe the crossed product of graph $C^*$-algebras.
 Indeed, it is proved in \cite[Proposition 4.1, p.
-62]{Bates} that if $E$ and $F$ are row-finite graphs with no sinks, then there is an isomorphism If we take a naive interpretation of the crossed product of algebras, the similar property for Leavitt path algebras does not hold (for instance if the gauge action of a Leavitt path algebra is trivial then we would have $L_K(E\times E)\cong L_K(E)\otimes_{K^\times}L_K(E)$.
-But this is not true, since you can get the graph $E$ on the left hand of:
+62]{Bates} that if $E$ and $F$ are row-finite graphs with no sinks, then there is an isomorphism